-As you will read in the Performance section below, the Company had a disappointing year as profit warnings at a number of companies and a widening of the discount depressed the share price.
-Mark Barnett, the portfolio manager has reported on these in detail in his Portfolio Manager's Report which follows, but I would like to make a few observations here.
+As you will read in the Performance section below, the Company had a disappointing year - the third year of underperformance relative to our benchmark.
+Mark Barnett, the portfolio manager, has reported on the performance in detail in his Portfolio Manager's Report which follows, but I would like to make a few observations

-As stated on page 12, the Company has two objectives for the medium to long term: the first is to outperform the FTSE All-Share Index over the long term on a net asset value (NAV) basis and, second, to produce dividend growth in excess of UK inflation, by investing primarily in a portfolio of UK listed shares.
+As stated on page 1, the Company has two objectives for the medium to long term: the first is to outperform the FTSE All-Share Index over the long term on a net asset value (NAV) capital return basis and, second, to produce dividend growth in excess of UK inflation, by investing primarily in a portfolio of UK listed shares.
 The Board has delegated discretion to Mark to manage the portfolio (subject to certain prudential restrictions) and we meet regularly with him to discuss, challenge and oversee his actions.
-Over the past five years, both these objectives have been met: in that period, the Company's NAV with debt at market value returned 25.8% cumulatively, whilst the Company's benchmark over the same period returned 15.2%.
-In addition, annualised dividend growth of 3.1% over the past five years compares favourably with annualised inflation measured in term of the Retail Prices Index of 2.3%.
+As shown in the table below, over the past five years, both these objectives have been met: in that period, the Company's NAV capital return with debt at market was 13.6% cumulatively, whilst the Company's benchmark over the same period returned 11.9%.
+In addition, annualised dividend growth of 3.6% over the past five years compares favourably with annualised inflation measured in term of the Retail Prices Index of 2.3%.

-One of the attractions of Mark's approach to investment, as Jim Pettigrew noted last year, is that it is based on fundamental research and Mark builds his portfolios using the convictions that result from his analysis.
-As a result, the portfolio tends to be concentrated in a number of holdings and sectors.
-This approach has the potential to deliver significant outperformance over the medium to long term but, inevitably, a concentrated portfolio of this kind may also result in periods of underperformance as has been the case in the past two years.
-The Board continues to believe that Mark's approach, accompanied by appropriate Board support, oversight and challenge, is the right one.
+Mark's approach to investment is based on fundamental research and he builds his portfolios based on the convictions that result from his research.
+As a result, the portfolio tends to be concentrated in a number of sectors and holdings.
+This approach has the potential to deliver significant outperformance over the medium to long-term, but a concentrated portfolio of this kind may also result in periods of underperformance, as has been the case in the past three years.